stevendborrelli/chef-init/README.md

 _(c) Steven Borrelli 2013,  MIT license._

 Set up a basic chef client and the berkshelf gem.
 This is a quick way to started with chef-solo.

+A Vagrantfile is provided to bring the environment up in [Vagrant](http://vagrantup.com)

 The scripts are based on the Introduction at http://gettingstartedwithchef.com.